 Use virtualization technology to consolidate servers

-Server virtualisation you can reduce your requirement for the number of physical servers and hardware and will result in the reduction in energy consumption.
+Server virtualisation can reduce your requirement for the number of physical servers and hardware and will result in a reduction in energy consumption.
 Virtualisation technology is the concept where you can run multiple virtual machines on a single physical server.
 Servers that use their own hardware are in most cases severely underutilised.
-Virtualisation takes advantage of this under utilisation and takes spare CPU, Memory and hard drive space to run additional servers on the same hardware.
-VMWare claims that its virtualisation infrastructure can decrease energy costs by as much as 80 percent.
+Virtualisation takes advantage of this underutilisation and takes spare CPU, Memory and hard drive space to run additional servers on the same hardware.
+VMWare claims that its virtualisation infrastructure can decrease energy costs by as much as 80 per cent.

 Consolidate storage with SAN/NAS solutions

-Just as server consolidation saves energy, so does consolidation of storage using storage area networks and network attached storage solutions.
-If you do not need to use saved data on frequent basis, SAN and NAS are the options applicable for storage devices.
-When you are using less servers connected to a SAN or NAS there is a reduction in cooling requirements and CPU resources by using configuration options to power down drives when not in use or use slower and more energy efficient drives where possible.
+Just as server consolidation saves energy, so does consolidation of storage using storage area networks and network-attached storage solutions.
+If you do not need to use saved data on a frequent basis, SAN and NAS are the options applicable for storage devices.
+When you are using fewer servers connected to a SAN or NAS there is a reduction in cooling requirements and CPU resources by using configuration options to power down drives when not in use or use slower and more energy-efficient drives where possible.

 Use a “Green” optimally designed data centre

-A lot of companies are now opting to move their on premise infrastructure to the cloud, and one of the reasons for this is the massive cost and energy savings involved.
+A lot of companies are now opting to move their on-premise infrastructure to the cloud, and one of the reasons for this is the massive cost and energy savings involved.
 But data centres can still be huge consumers of energy because of all of the equipment they are housing and cooling.
-Its important to choose a Data centre which has taken the time and money with power consumption in mid for the design.
+It’s important to choose a Data centre that has taken the time and money with power consumption in mind for the design.
 A data centre design that incorporates hot aisle and cold aisle layout, coupled cooling (placing cooling systems closer to heat sources), and liquid cooling can tremendously reduce the energy needed to run the data centre.

 Use thin clients to reduce GPU power usage